Champii/Steel/README.md

   ```

 TODO:
+  * Expression as assignable (if, while, ...)
+  * 'it'
   * implements
-  * Options for compiler
-  * Transpile code in template strings
-  * Better scoped variables (bug in 'let')
-  * Better error system (more details, more accuracy)
-  * Class types for methods and properties
   * Class visibility (public, private,...)
   * class static
+  * Class types for methods and properties
   * cast
   * Generics
   * readonly for interface